 Within 24 hours before the start of the competition and during competition

-The possible use of these different substances may be identified in the context of the analysis carried out before and/or after the competition or any other means of investigation.
+The possible use of these different substances may be identified in the context of the analysis carried out before and/or after the competition or more generally from any other means of investigation.

 4.Accept to answer any meeting request on site or remotely (phone or videoconference) that the Experts Commission may ask for in order to discuss their ability or not to participate in the competition or not to be rank after the competition.